AnalysisCommons/genesis_wdl/README.md

 - **this_min_mac**: [int] Minimim MAC Minimum minor allele count for threshold ( only used for single variant tests )
 - **this_weights**: Weights function Beta weights set to flat weights (e.g. set to 'c(1,1)' for unweighted, 'c(1,25)' for Wu weights or 'c(0.5,0.5)' for Madsen-Browning weights).
 Not used in single var analyses.
 - **this_weights_col**: [string] Name of column in aggfile that contains the variant weights
-- **this_user_cores**: [int] defaults to 2 less than the number of cores available. memory needed will depend on test configuation and sample size. if your analysis is terminiating with an out-of-memory error, reduce the number of cores
+- **this_user_cores**: [int] defaults to 2 less than the number of cores available. memory needed will depend on test configuration and sample size. if your analysis is terminiating with an out-of-memory error, reduce the number of cores
 - **this_window**: [int] window size for sliding window test
 - **this_step**: [int] step size for sliding window test
 - **these_genotype_files**: [file] Genotypes GDS formatted genotype files ( see convertVCF2GDS_v3 App ).